svendahlstrand/game-boy-lcd-sniffing/README.md

-# Sniff your Game Boy's LCD using a logic analyser
+# Sniff your Game Boy's LCD using a logic analyzer

 **or How to Take Screenshots the Hard Way.**